Skip to main content

 Focus on service providers

 Service providers are truly the key to bootstrapping a Laravel application.
-The application instance is created, the service providers are registered, and the request is handed off to the bootstrapped application.
-It really is that simple.
-Having a firm grasp of how a Laravel application is built and bootstrapped via service providers is very valuable.
+The application instance is created, the service providers are registered, and the request is handed to the bootstrapped application.
+That’s it.
+Having a solid grasp of how a Laravel application is built and bootstrapped via service providers is very valuable.
 Your application’s user-defined service providers are stored in the app/Providers directory.

 The default AppServiceProvider is mostly empty.
 This provider is a great place to add your application’s own bootstrapping and service container bindings.
-For large applications, you may wish to create several service providers, each with more granular bootstrapping for specific services used by your application.
+For large applications, you may want to create multiple service providers, each with finer-grained bootstrapping for a specific service used by your application.

 MethodTimingPurpose

-registerCalled on all providers after instantiationOnly register bindings in the service container
+registerCalled for all providers after they’ve been instantiatedOnly register bindings with the service container

-bootCalled after all register methods have completedView composers, event listeners, and other initialization
+bootCalled after every provider’s register has completedView composers, event listeners, and other initialization

 Do not register event listeners, routes, or other functionality inside the register method.
-You may accidentally use a service provided by a service provider that has not yet been loaded.
+You may accidentally use services provided by service providers that have not yet been loaded.

 Next steps